lang-ai/docs/source/index.html.md

 # Analyze

-Analyzes a given text for any of you available classifiers.
-You can create and edit your classifiers from your [Console](http://console.lang.ai)
+Analyzes a given text using the classifier specified.
+You can handle your available classifiers in your [Console](http://console.lang.ai).

 ### HTTP Request